Cadecraft/edreader/README.md

 ## Features
 - Fully functional features
-    - Nothing yet!
+    - View your profile picture and username
+    - More coming soon!
 - Planned features
-    - **Read-only** access to all courses and course discussions
+    - Read-only access to all courses and course discussions
+    - Better appearance (custom color schemes, etc.)

 ## Running the project
 - Frontend